atommann/IDD001-fall-2017/README.md

-# IDD001-fall-2017
-Arduino course at SUSTech
+# Simple Arduino tutorial for freshman.
+Including some course and study resources to download.
+Much of them are written by Chinese.

+--Originate from atommann.